-Souvlaki plural souvlakia are pieces of meat grilled on a skewer aka Greek kebabs.
 Souvla in Greek means skewer and souvlaki (plural souvlakia) is the diminutive of souvla (little skewer).
-The pieces of meat skewered and barbequed on skewers are also called souvlakia.
+The pieces of meat which are skewered and barbecued on skewers are also called souvlakia aka Greek kebabs.

 Akrotiri Firedogs (Though a more common name would be Andiron)